theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 factory to create UI elements.
 This prevents the wrong elements from being created.
 译:

-With this approach, the client code doesn’t depend on concrete classes of factories and UI elements as long as it works with these objects via their abstract interfaces.
+With this approach, the client code doesn't depend on concrete classes of factories and UI elements as long as it works with these objects via their abstract interfaces.
 This also lets the client code support other factories or UI elements that you might add in the future.
 译:

-As a result, you don’t need to modify the client code each time you add a new variation of UI elements to your app.
-You just have to create a new factory class that produces these elements and slightly modify the app’s initialization code so it selects that class when appropriate.
+As a result, you don't need to modify the client code each time you add a new variation of UI elements to your app.
+You just have to create a new factory class that produces these elements and slightly modify the app's initialization code so it selects that class when appropriate.
 译: